MSukanec/archub/replit.md

 Preferred communication style: Simple, everyday language.
 CRITICAL PERFORMANCE REQUIREMENT: System must be INSTANTANEOUS.
 All cache invalidations must be scoped (no `featureKeys.lists()`/`all()`).
 Auto-save delays ≤500ms.

+**CRITICAL - DO NOT TOUCH DATABASE**: NEVER modify or query the database directly.
+All feature flags and data ALREADY EXIST in the database.
+The user manages them via admin panel.
+Only modify frontend/backend code to READ existing data correctly.

 ## System Architecture

 ### UI/UX Decisions